L is for love.

 9) Visit the romantic village of Saint Valentin, Indre France.

 This rural village oozes romance as their namesake suggests.
 You can walk in the lover’s garden, eat a romantic meal for two at the restaurant or even renew your commitment to each other at the mayor’s office who will even give you a certificate of confirmation.
-(This can actually be done on any day of the year).
-There are also lots of other activities and events taking place here on the 13th and 14th February 2022.
+(This can actually be done on any day of the year, so don’t worry if you cant make it on the 14th February).
+There are also lots of other activities and events taking place here on the Valentine weekend including music and walks.

 10) Start a new tradition.